ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 ![screenshot of Glide app showing three transactions](/assets/images/glide.jpg)

+<sub><sup><i>And yes, there's a dark mode!</i></sup></sub>

+Glide doesn't just pull the transaction data, but that's what's best suited to display in Glide.
+Many of the other Tiller templayes are Google Sheets-specific graphs and formulae which doesn't translate as well.

-Glide doesn't just pull the transaction data, it can also display the other information tiller has after clicking on the row.
-This is configured in Glide:
+Glide can also display the other transaction information Tiller has after clicking on the row.
+This is configured in the Properties pane on the right-hand side of the screen in Glide:

 ![screenshot of Glide app properties page](/assets/images/properties-glide.jpg)

 The nicest part of Glide is that you can interact with the Glide app in the editor to see your changes live.
-After clicking the row, you can determine what detail appears in the detail row:
+After clicking the row, you can determine what detail appears in the detail view.
+I choose to display the summary, date, category, and account of transactions to keep things simple.
+I also have editing turned on, so the category of transactions can be modified from the Glide app.

+I added a page to my Tiller Sheet that takes the values from several pages and puts them on one Sheet, which allows me to create a Glide view that shows that information.
+I had to modify references for some formulas to work on a new page, and be aware this will increase the calculation time of your Sheet.
+If your sheet takes a long time to calculate, you can try some of the things listed [here](https://www.benlcollins.com/spreadsheets/slow-google-sheets/), but any Tiller sheet will require a lot of calculations.